 Note: There are no spaces on either side of the "=" sign, and the entries are case-sensitive, so pay special attention to the capital letters in the commands above.

-- For small migration projects that have less than 50 users, we recommend a Big Bang Migration strategy.
+- For small migration projects that are less than 50 users, we recommend a Full Migration strategy.
 This is a single, full-pass migration.

-- For large migration projects that have more than 50 users, we recommend a Pre-Stage Migration strategy.
+- For large migration projects that are more than 50 users, we recommend Pre-Stage Migration strategy.
 This is a multiple-pass migration.

-To prevent users from inadvertently logging in and using their OneDrive for Business accounts, decommisson the OneDrive for Business user accounts, or change their passwords.
+To prevent users from inadvertently logging in and using their OneDrive for Business accounts, decommission the OneDrive for Business user accounts, or change their passwords.